-Answer) Sorry for the confusion.
-Now the actual estimates are provided in Supplementary Table 3.
+Answer) Figure 2 is now completely changed having overhauled the simulations.
+Also, now the actual estimates are provided in Supplementary Table 3.
+We would just like to point out that we would keep Figure 2 as the main presentation as the bias values themselves are not meaningful – they are based on chosen parameters that may or may not represent real situations (as we cannot easily know the true parameters in any particular analysis).
+Rather, the importance is to be able to see how within each scenario the different methods compare, and between scenarios the different methods perform inconsistently.
+We have emphasised this in the results section on the simulations now.

-Thank you for the suggestion.
 We wrestled with how best to illustrate the bias in these simulations.
-Normally one would just present the average bias across a number of repeated simulations, but the problem with this is that we are not simulating directional pleiotropy, we are allowing the outliers to go in any direction, so across many simulations the average bias will tend towards 0 even if all individual simulations are themselves biased differently.
+Normally one would just present the average bias across a number of repeated simulations, but the problem with this is that we are not simulating directional pleiotropy, we are allowing the outliers to go in any direction, so across many simulations the average bias will tend towards 0 even if all individual simulations are themselves biased in either direction.
 In Figure 2 we are instead presenting the proportion of the simulations that are ‘significantly’ biased, i.e. has an effect estimate with CI not overlapping the true simulated effect.
 We believe this is the most appropriate way to depict these scenarios.
 Other ways are to show e.g. the mean squared error or the average absolute bias, but these are not easily interpretable so we opted against those options.